arczi21/nationality-prediction/README.md

 - **BERT**: Fine-tuning BERT yielded the best overall performance.
 Despite being pretrained on general text data and using subword tokenization, BERT effectively adapted to name classification, surpassing all other models.
 - **mBERT**: Although mBERT is pretrained on multilingual data, it underperformed compared to BERT.
 This could be attributed to the broader scope of mBERT's training data, diluting its effectiveness for this specific task.
+- **ByT5**: Unlike other pre-trained transformer models, ByT5 operates directly on byte-level representations of names (similar to the approach used for RNNs), bypassing the need for tokenization.
+This token-free approach enables ByT5 to handle multilingual data and rare or complex name patterns effectively.
+Its ability to process raw UTF-8 byte sequences makes it ideal for processing names, as it captures fine-grained linguistic nuances without being constrained by predefined vocabularies.
+Although the input sequences are longer compared to tokenized models, this is not a significant drawback, as names are typically short.
+ByT5 demonstrated the best overall performance.
+Unlike the other models, ByT5 is a text-to-text model, directly predicting the country as text rather than outputting a probability distribution over all possible options.
+While this approach simplifies the prediction output, it lacks the detailed probabilistic information that can be useful for understanding model confidence or handling ambiguous cases.

 ### Hyperparameters